-The redevelopment of the Unity Hall at 1505 Eutaw Place into a Center for Community Arts, Education and Training is being undertaken collaboratively with community input to create a common vision and commitment to serve the needs of the surrounding communities in West Central Baltimore.
+The redevelopment of the Unity Hall at 1505 Eutaw Place into a Center for Community Arts, Education and Training is being undertaken collaboratively with community input to create a common vision and commitment to serve the needs of the surrounding communities in Central West Baltimore.
 The Unity Hall is intended to break down barriers that have traditionally divided the community and to build a healthy, safe neighborhood for all, by providing offices and working spaces for organizations offering programs beneficial to the community.
-It will be run on a non-profit basis.

-The Memorial Apartments Corporation (MAC), a 501c3 non-profit entity is partnering again with Somerset Development Company, LLC to acquire, renovate and transform the former Empowerment Temple into a Center for Community Arts, Education and Job-Training.
-Once renovations of the commercial kitchen and theater are complete in the Winter of 2020, the Unity Hall will bring neighbors together from the surrounding communities of Bolton Hill, Madison Park, and Upton through cultural and educational activities, and job-training programs.
-The Unity Hall will provide a venue for local theater and musical events, art exhibits, catered events, culinary arts training and flexible space for other training programs, meetings, and services as well as offices for service-oriented non-profits.
+The Memorial Apartments Corporation (MAC), a 501c3 non-profit entity owns the building and has signed a development agreement with Somerset Development Company, LLC to acquire, renovate and transform this vacant and deteriorating building (formerly owned by the Empowerment Temple) into a Center for Community Arts, Education and Job-Training.
+Once renovations are complete in the fall of 2021, the Unity Hall will bring neighbors together from the surrounding communities of Bolton Hill, Madison Park, and Upton through cultural and educational activities, community services, and job-training programs.
+Affordable office spaces for community-oriented programs will provide such services as after school programming, employment training, mental health services, support to single mothers and referrals.
+A new commercial kitchen will provide catering operations as a vehicle for on-the-job culinary arts and hospitality training.
+An auditorium and other common spaces will provide a venue for community meetings, musical events, art exhibits, and educational programs.
+In addition, artist studios and co-working spaces will be available.

 In partnership with Somerset Development Company, LLC, MAC--a neighborhood 501c3-- purchased the former Empowerment Temple which was vacant and distressed with plans transform the building into a Center for Community Arts, Education and Job Training.